Slavus54/towns-api/README.md

 ### Description

-Little public API about european towns with search, filter and etc.
+Open REST API about european towns and context of them: old cathedrals.

+You can find any of 300 towns with rapidly search of *centum.js* library.

 ### Technologies

-Web-server was built on *ExpressJS*, also has middlewares (includes CORS), data operations provided by library *centum.js*.
+Server was built on *ExpressJS* with middlewares.

 ### URLs